markandevansh99/Devansh_SCM_Project/README.md

                                                  MERGING

- 1. I have accepted the pull request from Anurag Mor and I have merged it from the Master Branch as the code was very well written with proper intendation as well
+ 1. I have accepted the pull request from Anurag Mor and I have merged it from the Master Branch as the code was very well written with proper intendation as well.

+ 2. I have accepted the pull request from Aman Gupta and I have merged his branch (aman) from the master branch as his code helped me in making my program even more updated and gave it a better shape.